chuckb/haikuVM/README.md

 Subproject builds are now working for most projects, however haikufier tests are not yet working from gradle.
 Use ```gradlew build -x :haikufier:test``` to exclude.

-A gradle plugin to automate downloading the HaikuVM build system, compiling Java classes using the gradle Java plugin (so that IDEs will work nicely), running the haikulink tools, running the cross compiler, and then running a boot loader to upload your kernel to the target is done, but needs some more TLC.
+A [gradle plugin](https://github.com/chuckb/HaikuVMPlugin) to automate downloading the HaikuVM build system, compiling Java classes using the gradle Java plugin (so that IDEs will work nicely), running the haikulink tools, running the cross compiler, and then running a boot loader to upload your kernel to the target, is done, but needs a bit more TLC.
 It also automates building a bootable SD card image for the Raspberry Pi with a serial bootloader.